and the calm is deep where the quiet waters flow

 He had barely turned his back when he heard the all-too familiar sound of metal slicing the air.

 Wei Wuxian sidestepped the sword easily enough.
 The boy was still red in the face and sputtering with outrage; he swung again and again, lacking elegance and technique in his anger.
 Wei Wuxian danced around the tip of the blade with something like satisfaction, until the boy stumbled forward and he could kick him in the backside.

 He hit the ground with a sharp cry.
 Wei Wuxian snapped a leaf out of the nearest tree and suffused it with energy, calling upon the remnants of dead bodies that the forest surely hid.
 They answered his appeal within seconds, and soon the leaf which he had thrown onto the boy’s back became haunted with the weight of several spirits.
 The boy choked for a moment, now unable to rise.

 “What are you doing, Mo Xuanyu?” he asked, watching Wei Wuxian with wide eyes.
 “This, this sort of technique…”

 “You attacked me,” Wei Wuxian replied in boredom.
 “I should be allowed to defend myself, don’t you think?
 I was unarmed.”

 He approached the boy, who now lay belly-first against the dirt.
 With a kick, he brought up the sword that had been dropped during the very short exchange.

 “Don’t touch that!”

 “Very nice,” he muttered.
-He shook it till his hand rested fully around the handle, stabilizing his hold and letting him appreciate how light the weapon was, almost as light as Suibian once was.
+He shook it till his hand rested fully around the handle, stabilizing his hold and letting him appreciate how light the weapon was, almost as light as Suibian.
 “I’ll be keeping this,” he told the boy.